-In Louisiana, before you are allowed to operate a motorcycle on our roads and highways, you must first demonstrate that you possess the special skills and knowledge to safely operate the motorcycle in traffic.
-This is done by obtaining a motorcycle endorsement for your driver’s license.
+In Louisiana, before you are allowed to ride a motorcycle, you must demonstrate that you possess the skills and knowledge to safely operate one.
+This is done by obtaining a motorcycle endorsement added to your driver’s license.
 Learn where to take the motorcycle safety training courses and the requirements to get a motorcycle endorsement in Louisiana.

-How to Get a Motorcycle Endorsement in Louisiana
+The Purpose Getting a Motorcycle Endorsement in Louisiana

 For a free legal consultation, call 800-537-8185